1

 There is also the challenge of continuous fossil fuel subsidies.
 The International Energy Agency (IEA) states that to help support sustainable economic recovery, Indonesia must enhance its investment framework for renewables.
 This includes reforms that attract higher levels of private capital.

 Another critical challenge is the relatively high costs.
-The average cost per megawatt of solar PV capacity in Indonesia is 65% higher than in India.
-It is also 10% higher than its Southeast Asian neighbour, Thailand.
-According to the IEA, public sources and SOEs are financing fossil fuels more extensively compared to renewables.
-Private sources account for around 50% of funds invested in renewable energy.
+The average cost per megawatt of solar PV capacity in Indonesia in 2022 was 65% higher than in India.
+It was also 10% higher than its Southeast Asian neighbour, Thailand.
+However, this difference is now narrowing, considering the global trends in decreasing clean energy power costs and Indonesia’s progress in the past years.
+With the appropriate supportive policies, the country can unlock the major gains of the clean energy transition.

 Collectively, this demonstrates the importance of a proactive national policy for Indonesia if it wants to achieve its goals.
 Fortunately, huge invests in renewable energy are already in the pipeline.
 The Indonesian government plans to build a new capital city relying on renewable energy for its electricity needs.